 Luke Auld-Thomas, a PhD student at Tulane University, discovered the LiDAR survey while looking online for information about environmental monitoring.
 After he had studied the data using archaeological techniques, he found the city of Valeriana.

-“I was on something like page 16 of Google search and found a laser survey done by a Mexican organisation for environmental monitoring,” explains Luke Auld-Thomas, a PhD student at Tulane university in the US.
+“I was on something like page 16 of a Google search and found a laser survey done by a Mexican organization for environmental monitoring,” explains Luke Auld-Thomas, a PhD student at Tulane university in the US.

 More About Valeriana